-Jessica waits tables part time at a trendy upscale eatery, where she enjoys the fast-paced work and meeting new
+Jessica waits tables part time at a trendy upscale eatery, where she enjoys the fastpaced work and meeting new people.
+She is saving her tips to

 Sometimes when Jessica isn't at work, her manager texts her because of unexpected business: "Can you be here ready to work in the next hour?
 We are slammed!"
 This may interrupt her social plans, but Jessica knows she needs to work when the work is available.
 Besides, when the restaurant is busy, she has the opportunity to serve more customers and make a great deal more money.